fsilva7456/mark1v2/README.md

    - `task` (text, not null)
    - `is_complete` (boolean, default: false)
    - `created_at` (timestamp with time zone, default: now())
-3. Copy your Supabase URL and anon key to `.env.local`

 ## Deployment

 This project is configured for easy deployment on Vercel:

-1. Push your code to GitHub
-2. Import the project into Vercel
+1. Import the GitHub repository into Vercel
-3. Set the environment variables in the Vercel dashboard
+2. Set the environment variables in the Vercel dashboard:
+   - `NEXT_PUBLIC_SUPABASE_URL` - Your Supabase URL
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY` - Your Supabase anonymous key
-4. Deploy!
+3. Deploy!

 ## License